 The third step happens within the condenser unit – the heat of the hotter vapor, sent over by the compressor, is discharged outside, returning the refrigerant in the coil into a cool liquid and restarting the cycle.

-At this point you might be thinking – this sounds complex, how could I possibly locate the problem in my AC?
+At this point, you might be thinking "this sounds complex.
+How could I possibly locate the problem with my AC?"

-Believe it or not, with our help you’ve got a chance.
-Keep in mind, you may not be able to, in which case you’d call AC experts like SuperTech HVAC (if you lived in Maryland).
+Believe it or not, with our help, you’ve got a chance.
+Keep in mind, however, that you may not be able to, in which case you’ll need to call AC experts like those here in SuperTech HVAC (if you lived in Maryland).

 Let’s go through your checklist.

-This first check on our list is simple enough – make sure your thermostat setting is set to cool (you’d be surprised at how often it isn’t).
+This first check on our list is simple enough – make sure your thermostat is set to cool (you’d be surprised how often it isn’t).
 Next, check that the fan is set to AUTO, not ON.
 This way, the fan only rotates when there’s cool air ready to be blown into your home.
-And finally, check that the temperature is set at the desired level!
+And finally, check that the temperature is at the proper desired level!

-If that doesn’t work, there’s likely a mechanical issue along your air conditioner’s closed loop system.
+If none of that works, there’s likely a mechanical issue along your air conditioner’s closed loop system.
 Check out our blog discussing why your thermostat isn't working if you want to learn more.

 Because of the chemical properties of the refrigerant, when heat is not absorbed into the coil for a certain amount of time, it freezes.